StefanoSicilia/MatrixStabilization/README.md

 The codes implemented here refers to the paper: N. Guglielmi, S.Sicilia, "Stabilization of a matrix via a low-rank-adaptive ODE", https://arxiv.org/html/2402.14657v1

-The main function that returns the distance and the perturbation is 'Stabilize' and it can solve the both the unstructured and strucured problem, with adaptive-rank or fixed-rank integrator.
+The main function that returns the distance and the perturbation is 'Stabilize' and it can solve the both the unstructured and structured problem, with adaptive-rank or fixed-rank integrator.

 The folder 'utils' contains all the subfunctions needed by the main function 'Stabilize'.